Serial F:

 reincarnation of the High Priest Yetaxa.
 Now regarded as a living deity,

-Barbara must decide whether or not to change history and end the Aztec
+Barbara realises that she could change history and end the Aztec

-On December 31st, 1963, BBC Chief of Programmes Donald Baverstock
+On December 31st, 1963, the Controller of Programmes for BBC One, Donald

-consented to a further ten episodes of Doctor Who beyond the
+Baverstock, consented to a further ten episodes of Doctor Who,

-that serial's writer, John Lucarotti, to tackle another historical for
+John Lucarotti, to tackle another historical adventure for later in the

-later in the year, one which would mark the beginning of the
+year, one which would mark the beginning of the newly-approved second

 Whereas Marco Polo had sprung from Lucarotti's